-Capitalized interest
+Capitalized interes

 We capitalize interest on certain projects under development, including remaining permitted landfill projects and landfill expansion projects, and on certain assets under construction, including internal-use software, operating landfills and waste-to-energy facilities.
 During 2006, 2005 and 2004, total interest costs were \$563 million, \$505 million and \$477 million, respectively, of which \$18 million for 2006, \$9 million for 2005 and \$22 million for 2004, were capitalized, primarily for landfill construction costs.
 The capitalization of interest for operating landfills is based on the costs incurred on discrete landfill cell construction projects that are expected to exceed \$500,000 and require over 60 days to construct.
 In addition to the direct cost of the cell construction project, the calculation of capitalized interest includes an allocated portion of the common landfill site costs.
-The common landfill, and the ongoing infrastructure costs benefiting the landfill over its useful life.
+The common landfill site costs include the development costs of a landfill project or the purchase price of an operating landfill, and the ongoing infrastructure costs benefiting the landfill over its useful life.
 These costs are amortized to expense in a manner consistent with other landfill site costs.
 The decline in the amount of interest capitalized in 2005 results from fewer projects on which interest was capitalized and an adjustment in the second quarter of 2005 reducing amounts previously capitalized to a large capital project.